KEVINtoto/PSPGO/data/README.md

 Run the following command to decompress:
 ```
-tar -jxv -f data.tar.bz2 -C data
+tar -jxv -f data.tar.bz2
 ```

 ## Description

 The files in the `data` directory are:
- * `dgl_hetero_ppi_50_sim_50`: The `DGLHeteroGraph` contains two types of networks, a PPI network constructed from the raw network data obtained from STRING (sampling the 50 edges with the largest weights for each node), and a sequence similarity network constructed after sequence alignment by Diamond (also sampling the 50 edges with the largest weights for each node).
+ * `dgl_hetero_50_1e_4`: The `DGLHeteroGraph` contains two types of networks, a PPI network constructed from the raw network data obtained from STRING (sampling the k=50 edges with the largest weights for each node), and a sequence similarity network constructed after sequence alignment with e-value=1e-4 by Diamond.
  * `network.fasta`: Sequence file of proteins on the network.
  * `interpro.npz`: The input features of the network nodes are obtained by [InterProScan](https://interproscan-docs.readthedocs.io/en/latest/index.html).
  * `pid2index.txt`: Convert the protein id to a network index.